inoamedia/inoamedia/README.md

 I'm inoamedia, an artist and builder from the United States.

-If I want to to make something, it's super likely that I will.
+If I want to make something, it's super likely that I will.
 I love to bring ideas and creativity to life.

 At any given time I have a wide array of projects I am working on but here are some of my personal favorites: *gallery*